 The preceding three definitions enjoy various monotonicity properties and are stable under union in different respects.
-This is expressed in a number of lemmas, which are not discussed here.
+This is expressed in a number of lemmas, which are not discussed here (see the source code in Appendix B on page 203 for details).